-"Ground Glass" grapples with situatedness of how histories of time and place affect the travel and context of sound, as a medium that carries much more than meets the eye, and travels infinitely slower than visible data-or, light.
-A 4-channel audio installation amplifies the windows and walls of a space into speakers that transmit recordings made from inside the earth using seismographic equipment.
+"Ground Glass" grapples with situatedness of how histories of time and place affect the travel and context of sound, a medium that carries much more than meets the eye and travels infinitely slower than visible data-or, light.
+A 4-channel audio installation amplifies the windows and walls of a room into speakers that transmit recordings made from inside the earth using seismographic equipment.
 Each channel transmits an audio recording of the same movement in time, recorded from various geo-locations.
-The recordings are slowed down by 100%, extending the audible moments to our ears, and pitched to the built environment within which it is listened to.
-Resonant frequencies within the earth and building are heard and felt by the viewer.
+Each recording is slowed down by 100% and pitched to the built environment within which it is listened to, extending the possibility of audible moments to our ears.
+The viewer hears and feels the resonance frequencies within the earth and building.

 Developed with support as a UCLA Art|Sci resident

 Prototype as installed at Headlands Center for the Arts